RoboJackets/ros-training/slides/week2/week2.md

 ----

 - Start by adding an `#include` for the ROS headers at the top of the file.
-Don't worry about exactly what this does right now, as we'll be covering this in general software training later.
+- We'll be covering what this does in general software training later.

 ----